 Montreal is easily one of my favorite cities in North America.
-It has a chic, European flair, it’s a haven for foodies, and I loved soaking up the very distinct French-Canadian culture.
-Not to mention: it’s a very short plane ride away from D.C.!
+It has a chic, European flair, is a haven for foodies, and I loved soaking up the very distinct French-Canadian culture.
+Not to mention: it’s a very short plane ride away from the Northeast!

 The Ultimate Guide to Montreal: